birddevelper/sawmills/README.md

 ## sawmills

-Golang sample program to solve the sawmill problem.
+Golang example program to solve the sawmill problem.

 ### How to run